DeShrike/IntMachine/README.md

 - Test on Linux
 - Test on Mac
 - Scope variables to the file they are defined in
+- Add support for 'SYstem-Code': code that always runs at full speed in the debugger

 # Dependancies